 In Figure 5.3-1, the LWM2M Objects are provided by the LWM2M Application to the LWM2M IPE using the LWM2M Protocol.
 The LWM2M IPE then encapsulates the LWM2M Objects in <container> resources and then hosts the <container> resource in a CSE using the Mca reference points for use by AEs.
 The AE accesses the <container> resource from the CSE that hosts the resource using the Mca reference point.
 Once the AE receives the <container> resource, the AE extracts the LWM2M Object from the <container> resource for the AE’s purpose.
 Clause 7 describes this type of interworking in greater detail.

-Figure 5.3-2 - LWM2M Semantic Interworking Function
+Figure 5.3-2 - LWM2M Semantically Enabled Interworking Function

 In Figure 5.3-2, the LWM2M Objects are provided by the LWM2M Application to the LWM2M IPE using the LWM2M Protocol.
 The LWM2M IPE then interworks the LWM2M Objects into <container> resources.
 The <container> resources are based on the oneM2M defined Abstract Information Model and optionally the Semantic Ontology.
 The LWM2M IPE hosts the <container> resource in a CSE across the Mca reference for use by other AEs.
 The AE accesses the <container> resource from the CSE that hosts the resource using the Mca reference point.
 Once the AE receives the <container> resource, the AE encodes the information using the oneM2M Abstract Information Model definition and optionally the Semantic Ontology for the AE’s purpose.
 Clause 8 describes this type of interworking in greater detail.

-An instance of a LWM2M IPE shall provide the capability for transparent transport of encapsulated LWM2M Objects as <container> resources and/or translation of LWM2M Objects as oneM2M semantic <container> resources.
+An instance of a LWM2M IPE shall provide the capability for transparent transport of encapsulated LWM2M Objects as <container> resources and/or translation of LWM2M Objects as oneM2M semantically enabled <container> resources.

 -------------------------------------------------Change 3----------------------------------------------------------------------------------